Local marketing is all about connecting with the right customers in your area.

 10. Stick to the Right Social Media Channels

-We’ve got so many different options when it comes to social media marketing.
-A lot of marketing guides will tell you to experiment with different social media platforms, get on TikTok, and try a whole range of different ad platforms.
-Sure, this could offer great results if done properly.
-However, when it comes to local marketing, keeping it simple is often the best approach.
+You’ve got so many different options when it comes to social media marketing.
+A lot of marketing guides will tell you to experiment with different social media platforms and run a wide range of ads for your different audience segments.

-Choose social media channels that best match your business, and focus on these.
+Choose social media channels that best match your business, and focus on these only.
 Start by mastering one or two channels, and then think of branching out.

 For example, local restaurants do well from visual platforms like Instagram, while local B2Bs will find more success on LinkedIn.
-There’s no need to cover all of the available marketing channels.
-Rather, find the best matched to your business and do them well.
+There’s no need to cover all of the available marketing channels because your audience is limited.
+Rather, find the channels best matched to your business and do them well.

 11. Use Email Marketing to Build Relationships With Your Community

-Check out Wishpond’s Email Marketing tool that allows you to automatically send customized and personalized email campaigns.
+Check out Wishpond’s Email Marketing tool that allows any small business to easily send customized and personalized email campaigns to the right people.

-Social media platforms may be global, but you can use them to connect with local customers effectively.
+Social media platforms give you global reach, but you can also use them to effectively connect with locals.
 To do this, you will need to make your social media profile very location-specific.

 We also recommend joining local community groups and promoting your business here.
 This offers a great opportunity to connect with your customers and find any potential pain points they might have in the community (which you can offer a solution to).

-Something as simple as including your location/delivery locations in your bio can go a long way when it comes to local social media marketing.
+Something as simple as including your location or delivery locations in your bio can go a long way when it comes to local social media marketing.

 13. Encourage Customers to Leave Reviews

-When a potential customer is looking for a local business on a search engine, they will look for reviews.
-Online reviews play a big role in attracting new customers and keeping your business at the top of local SEO.
-Positive reviews help to build authority and trust around your business.
+When a potential customer is trying to find businesses online, they usually look at reviews straight away.
+Online reviews play an enormous role in attracting new customers and building authority and trust around your business.

-Encourage your customers to leave honest reviews on review sites like Tripadvisor or Google.
-If you are the best-rated restaurant on Tripadvisor in your area, then you will certainly attract a bigger local audience.
+Encourage your customers to leave honest reviews on sites like Tripadvisor, Google, or Facebook.
+If you are the best-rated restaurant on Tripadvisor in your business locations, then you will certainly attract a bigger local audience.

 Simply ask customers to leave a review once they have left your business.
 You could do this via email marketing, offering an incentive for a review, or by simply writing “please leave a review” on their bill.